marmelab/liMonade/Readme.md

 ## Identity is a functor with a map method

-`map` exist on all functor and has the following properties:
+`map` exists on all functor and has the following properties:

 - It only changes the value holded by the functor and nothing else